alexfigliolia/galena/README.md

 ```

 ### State
 While instances of `Galena` behave as a container for units of state, the `State` interface serves as the unit itself.
 The `State` interface has a predictable API designed to make composing your states simple and effective.
-Whether you compose your state using "global" state or island architecture, the underlying API for your units of state look like the following:
+Whether you compose your state using a "global" state or island architecture, the underlying API for your units of state look like the following:

 ```typescript
 import { State, Logger, Profiler } from "galena";